maxwellsdm1867/whtieNoiseDemo/WhiteNoiseToolkit/docs/tutorials/01_basic_analysis.md

    - `f()`: static nonlinearity
    - `r(t)`: instantaneous firing rate

+### Critical Implementation Details

+**⚠️ Time-Reversal Correction**: When extracting filters using spike-triggered averaging (STA), the raw STA is time-reversed due to convolution mechanics.
+The toolkit automatically applies the correction: `filter = STA[::-1]`

+**📏 Normalization**: Both ground truth and recovered filters are normalized by their maximum absolute value to enable shape comparison regardless of amplitude scaling.

+These corrections are essential for accurate filter recovery and are validated in our `filter_recovery_demo.py` with >95% correlation for standard filters.

 ### Key Concepts

 - **Receptive Field**: The linear filter `k(τ)` represents the neuron's sensitivity to stimulus history